liesnikov/extensible-elaborator/paper/main.md

 As we mentioned, the rule for `Implicit` had to be added to the syntax traversal part of the elaborator.
 In fact, we require not one but two modifications that lie outside of the solvers-constraints part of the system.
 The first one is, indeed, the addition of a separate case in the syntax traversal, however contained.
-The second one lies in the purely syntactical part of the compiler.
-We need the pre-processor to insert the placeholder terms in the surface syntax.
+The second one lies in the purely syntactical part of the compiler: we need the pre-processor to insert the placeholder terms in the surface syntax.

-Particularly, we need to desugar declarations of functions in the following way.
+In particular, we need to desugar declarations of functions in the following way.

-For any declaration of a function `f` with some implicit argument `a`:
+For any declaration of a function with some implicit arguments, we wrap the type of each implicit argument with an `Implicit`:
 ```
 def f : {A : Type} -> {a : A} -> B a -> C
 ```

-Which should desugar to the following:
+becomes
 ```
 def f : (A : Implicit Type)
      -> (a : Implicit (deImp A))
      -> (b : B (deImp a)) -> C
 ```

-Then, for each function call `f b1` we need to insert the corresponding number of implicit arguments, transforming it to `f _ _ b1`.
+Then, for each function call we insert the corresponding number of implicit arguments, for example transforming `f b1` to `f _ _ b1`.

-For simple implicits this suffices -- as soon as we have the placeholders in the surface syntax we create the constraints in the `Implicit` case of the syntax traversal.
+For basic usage of implicit arguments this suffices -- as soon as we have the placeholders in the surface syntax we create the constraints in the `Implicit` case of the syntax traversal.
-The only solver that is needed in this case is a trivial one that checks that the metavariable has been instantiated indeed.
+The only solver that is needed in this case is a trivial one that checks that the metavariable has been instantiated in the end.
-This is because a regular implicit should be instantiated by the unifier at some point later.
-This constraint simply serves as a guarantee that all implicits have been instantiated.
+The actual solving in this case is done by the unifier itself, and the constraint simply serves as a way to guarantee that all implicits are eventually instantiated.

 ```haskell
 fillInImplicitSymbol :: PluginId